Table of contents

 When you are first starting out, focus on hyperlocal marketing tactics that will pull new, local customers into your bar.
 Two ways to do this are with social media and online review sites.

-Social media: It is important to utilise social media and create accounts that can help build your brand awareness.
+Social media: It is important to utilize social media and create accounts that can help build your brand awareness.
 You can also look into paid advertisements on social media platforms that can target specific audiences.
+Learn more about best practices for Instagram, Facebook, and other social media outlets that can benefit your bar.

 Reviews: The online reviews of your bar play an important role in its initial success, so it is important to monitor outlets like Yelp and encourage recurring customers to review your bar.